We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Passengers: 2 Adults

 Drive to Floreal House, situated in the exclusive surburb of Oranjezicht and nestled at the foot of Table Mountain.
-Cape Town is consistently voted amongst the top cities in the world to visit so it is no surprise therefore that this wonderful city is one of the highlights of a holiday to South Africa.
+Cape Town is consistently voted amongst the top cities in the world to visit so it is no surprise that this wonderful city is one of the highlights of a holiday to South Africa.

-Allow about an hour to drive to Franschhoek, a small village nestled at the bottom of a valley in the heart of the Cape Winelands, surrounded by rolling green hills, strawberry farms and endless rows of grapevines.
+Allow about an hour to drive to Franschhoek, a small village nestled at the bottom of a valley in the heart of the Cape Winelands and surrounded by rolling green hills, strawberry farms and endless rows of grapevines.
 One suggestion during your stay here is to take a hop-on/hop-off tour on the Franschhoek Wine Tram - a totally unique and leisurely way to see the Franschhoek Valley as you trundle in an open-side tram bus through vineyards and stunning scenery, stopping at wine estates along the way.

 The Cape Winelands